wryan14/webform/spec.md

 After the application redirects Economist 1 to the new publication form, he immediately notices which fields are and are not required.
 His preprint has a DOI, so he decides to fill in the DOI and is pleased to see the majority of the fields are auto-populated.
 The populated entries look pretty good, but he makes a few corrections and additions.
 Economist 1 is in a hurry, so he fills in the remaining required fields and decides to skip the remaining optional ones.
 He clicks the submit button at the bottom of the page and is redirected to a success page, which lets him know that his publication was submitted for review.

 **Economist 2**
-After selecting the option to edit existing metadata, Economist 2 is prompted to provide a DOI or URL which pulls up the metadata of the record in question.
-She changes her name in the citation field and clicks submit before being redirected to a success page.
+After selecting the option to edit existing metadata, Economist 2 is redirected to a page with a table of existing records.
+Economist 2 filters the table to find the record she wishes to update.
+She checks a radio button next to the record and hits the Edit button.
+The page redirects, and Economist 2 is provided a filled out form where she can edit her name in the citation field.
+She does so, and clicks submit before being redirected to a success page.

 **Economist 3**
 Changes in publication status from forthcoming to published are so commonplace they warrant a separate action.
 The app redirects Economist 3 to a search bar, where he checks a box next to his recently published paper and clicks submit before redirecting to a success page.